mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the stars in order to conduct research, usually in remote locations.
-The ship itself is fitted with highly advanced sensors, while a pinnace can carry an ATV down to a planet’s surface in order to conduct field expeditions.
+The ship itself is fitted with highly advanced sensors, while a pinnace can carry an ATV down to a planet's surface in order to conduct field expeditions.
 A special feature of this ship is that it is built so internal gravity can be created by spinning the